The Official Gold Mining Interpretive Center for the Commonwealth of Virginia

 |Friends of Monroe Park:|

 The Friends of Monroe Park began fundraising in February 1996 to contribute toward the construction of the park.
 While the Friends easily met its initial goal of $10,000, they continue fundraising to facilitate development of other facilities in the park.
 The group most recently contributed to the expansion of the playground.
-The next Friends of Monroe Park meeting is scheduled for Thursday, June 27 at 7:00 pm in the Mess Hall.
+The next Friends of Monroe Park meeting will be held on Thursday August 14, at 7:00 pm at the Mess Hall at Monroe Park.
+Come and help plan for the Jubilee in September and discuss the gold panning/gem sluice.
+Jubilee planning and discussion about the gold panning/gem sluice are on the docket.
 The public is invited to attend these meetings with any questions, concerns and suggestions for the park.
 For more information, call the Monroe Park office at 540-752-5330.

 Monroe Park is located at Hwy.
 17 and Rt.
 615 in Goldvein.
 Donated by Pat and Thelma Monroe, this 14 acre site includes the Gold Mining Camp Museum (see below), a football/soccer field, playground, softball field, horseshoe pits, a beach volleyball court, a quarter mile pathway, and the Prospector Pavilion.
 Pavilion rental reservations can be made one year in advance.
 All fees and completed 'Facility Application' forms, including permits, must be turned in to hold your facility for a specific date or time.
 Park hours are dawn to dusk daily, year round.